Reflections from a Week with Emerson and Tolstoy:

 |-- Leo Tolstoy: "The First Step"|

-Immersing oneself in Emerson and Tolstoy perspectives on how to live proved an incredibly challenging exercise, sometimes discouraging but most often energizing and enlightening.
-Sadly though, basing the following "comprehensive" analysis on just five short readings by each author in one week at St. John's College – essays by Emerson and short stories by Tolstoy – falls desperately short both academically and persuasively.
-Perhaps supplementing the seminar readings with other works by each author might help.
-One might include Emerson's 1838 Divinity School Address or his 1836 Nature.
-As for Tolstoy, his Confession, begun in 1879, or his short story, What Then Must We Do?, published in 1886, would help fill in his portrait.
-However, even such a slightly extended study would still neglect too much of the prolific lifework of each author, and the results would surely remain incomplete.
+Immersing oneself for only a week in Emerson and Tolstoy readings proved an incredibly challenging exercise, sometimes discouraging but most often energizing and enlightening.
+Sadly though, basing the following "comprehensive" analysis on just five short readings by each author during two St. John's College seminars – "Ralph Waldo Emerson: Essays" and "Tolstoy: Short Stories" – does not measure up to a thoroughly well-reasoned academic paper offering persuasive opinions.
+Perhaps supplementing the seminar readings with other works by each author could help.
+One might include Emerson's 1838 Divinity School Address or his 1836 Nature essay for a weightier impression.
+As for Tolstoy, his Confession memoir, begun in 1879, or another short story, What Then Must We Do?, published in 1886, might help fill in the Russian master's portrait.
+However, even these augmented readings would still neglect too much of each author's oeuvre and leave a student's essay begging for more.

-Taking part in both of these practically simultaneous seminars also afforded the opportunity – and impetus – to begin a closer examination of Emerson's and Tolstoy's larger views on nagging questions about life, death, and how to live one's life.
-Though comprehended with difficulty, Emerson's essays put forth his views on answers to such questions.
-Tolstoy's short stories, however entertaining, also offer his views on such questions.
-Indeed, when read alongside some of his autobiographical works, Tolstoy's attempts to awaken his reader, through fiction, to certain personal values and philosophies become apparent.
-Noting with ease some initial connections between Emerson's and Tolstoy's writings during the week, my interest evolved from one of making more connections to one of finding a possible common overarching view about how to live one's life.
-This continuing interest in Emerson and Tolstoy led to a subsequent two-month look at additional Emerson essays, Tolstoy writings, biographer and researcher comments, and to a review of previous Liberal Arts coursework.
+Taking part in both of these daily simultaneous seminars afforded me the opportunity and impetus to begin a closer examination of Emerson's and Tolstoy's views on nagging questions about life, death, and how one should live.
+Though Emerson's essays proved difficult, our seminar discussions greatly aided my comprehension of his views on and approaches to these questions.
+Tolstoy's short stories, a bit less difficult and considerably more entertaining, also contained within them a window into his views on the same questions, effected through his characters' struggles.
+Noting some initial connections between the two authors' views during my short seminar week, my interest expanded: find, if possible, more connections that might lead to discovery of a common, overarching theme about how to live one's life.
+What followed was a two-month look at additional Emerson essays, Tolstoy writings, commentary by biographers and other researchers, and a review of previous MLA coursework.
+It turns out with Tolstoy specifically, that his autobiographical works greatly inform his fictional efforts to awaken readers to his life's philosophy.

 The analysis that follows first points out several, though not necessarily all, Emerson-Tolstoy connections that presented personally plausible possibilities during the seminar week.
 While providing parenthetical essay or story synopses where helpful, the discussion specifically avoids advocating any definitive essay or short-story interpretations.
 Interpretations can often assume a very personal nature and, as experienced sometimes during the seminar dialogues, may vary quite dramatically.
 Also, since paraphrasing and overly summarizing passages might lead to charges of undue bias or misinformation in the conclusions of this analysis, this approach quotes passages directly and with enough detail to hopefully avoid such charges.
 Quoting gives readers the ability to quickly draw their own conclusions about the strength of connections.
 By heightening an interest in connections, this analysis hopes to evoke a healthy curiosity, providing encouragement for more academic and personal Emerson and Tolstoy reading.